rocketgeek/mailchimp-api/README.md

-MailChimp API for WordPress
+Mailchimp API for WordPress
 ===========================

-A simple MailChimp API v3 wrapper in PHP based on Drew McLellan's project, rewritten to use WordPress' HTTP API and packaged for simple use in plugins and themes without the need for Composer.
+A simple Mailchimp API v3 wrapper in PHP based on Drew McLellan's project, rewritten to use WordPress' HTTP API and packaged for simple use in plugins and themes without the need for Composer.

 Requires PHP 5.4 and WordPress